mohamuhsin/react-restaurant/README.md

 Welcome to React Restaurant, a Yelp-like clone.

-This project was done completely using react, redux and next.js
+This project was done completely using react.js

 Creating Static Components
 Passing Information to Components